stephaniecrocker91/instantes/README.md

 ## SURFACE

 * * *
-* When initially planning this site, I knew it would be clean, light and minimalistic.
+* When initially planning this site, I knew I wanted more of a masculine style calling for a deep, rich colour scheme.
-* The recipes should read easily, and the pop of color will come from the images and perhaps a few buttons.
-Most would be in black and white.
+* This would allow for the images to really pop in the app.

 * My initial wireframes...